 What do you do if there is a problem?

-If you feel your child is getting too much or too little home learning or has had difficulties with any home learning please put a note in the planner for your child to show to their tutor.
+If you feel your child is getting too much or too little homework or has had difficulties with any homework please contact their tutor.

 Your child can use the school library at break time, lunch time and after school.
-They may also attend the school breakfast club opening at 8.00 am and the after school club running to 5.00 pm Monday to Thursday for help with home learning.
+They may also attend the school breakfast club opening at 8.00 am and the after school club running to 5.00 pm Monday to Thursday for help with homework.